 Faculty members in each of these areas offer major research and/or community service programs that provide excellent facilities for student research and field training.

-Faculty contact: Elsa S. Strotmeyer, PhD, MPH
+Faculty Contact: Elsa S. Strotmeyer, PhD, MPH

-All doctoral trainees design, implement, analyze data, and report the results of an independent study as part of the program with a goal of submitting three manuscripts for publication.
+- All doctoral trainees design, implement, analyze data, and report the results of an independent study as part of the program with a goal of submitting three manuscripts for publication.
 Trainees are encouraged to present their research in a variety of venues, including Public Health Dean's Day, Aging Institute Research Day, and national scientific meetings.

 APPLIED PUBLIC HEALTH EPIDEMIOLOGY

-Faculty contact: Jian-Min Yuan, MD, PhD
+Faculty Contacts: Jian-Min Yuan, MD, PhD

 CARDIOVASCULAR & DIABETES EPIDEMIOLOGY

-Faculty contact: Akira Sekikawa, MD, MPH, PhD
+Faculty Contact: Akira Sekikawa, MD, MPH, PhD

-Diabetes areas of research include extensive programs in both Type 1 and Type 2 diabetes.
+- Diabetes areas of research include extensive programs in both Type 1 and Type 2 diabetes.
 For type 1 diabetes, these include a 30-year follow-up study of childhood onset diabetes, Pittsburgh Epidemiology of Diabetes Complications Study, and the national DCCT/EDIC study also with over 25 years follow-up.
 For type 2 diabetes, the Diabetes Prevention Program Outcomes Study and the translation of the interventions to the community form the basis of much activity including a Diabetes Prevention Support Center.

 CLINICAL TRIALS & METHODS

-Faculty contact: Steven H. Belle, PhD, M.Sc.Hyg.
+Faculty Contact: Steven H. Belle, PhD, M.Sc.Hyg.

-The EDC hosts the CTSI Design, Biostatistics, and Epidemiology (DBE) Core providing services to researchers at all stages of the research spectrum.
+- The EDC hosts the Clinical and Translational Science Institute (CTSI) Design, Biostatistics, and Epidemiology (DBE) Core providing data management and analysis support and consultation to researchers.
 Services include: grant application development and the pairing of researchers with statistical collaborators.
 It also hosts a Journal Club.

-Additional collaborators from the Department of Biostatistics include: Jong H. Jeong and Abdus S. Wahed.
+- Additional collaborators from the Department of Biostatistics include: Jong H. Jeong and Abdus S. Wahed.

-Faculty contact: Evelyn O. Talbott, DrPH, MPH
+Faculty Contact: Evelyn O. Talbott, Dr PH, MPH

 GLOBAL HEALTH EPIDEMIOLOGY

-Faculty contact: Jean B. Nachega, MD, PhD, MPH
+Faculty Contact: Jean B. Nachega, MD, PhD, MPH

-Development of the internet Supercourse with 50,000+ members from over 170 countries, teaching over 50,000,000.
+- Development of the internet Supercourse with 50,000+ members from over 170 countries, teaching over 50,000,000.

-Development of Project Tycho, a global health data repository released in November of 2013 providing open access to high resolution disease data for research, training, and public health public policy.
+- Development of Project Tycho, a global health data repository released in November of 2013 providing open access to high resolution disease data for research, training, and public health public policy.

 INFECTIOUS DISEASE EPIDEMIOLOGY

-Faculty contact: Lee H. Harrison, MD
+Faculty Contact: Lee H. Harrison, MD

-Collaborating from the Allegheny Health Department: Kristen J. Mertz.
+- Collaboration with the Allegheny Health Department: Kristen J. Mertz.

 INJURY PREVENTION EPIDEMIOLOGY

-Faculty contacts: Thomas J. Songer, PhD, MPH, Anthony Fabio, PhD, MPH
+Faculty Contacts: Thomas J. Songer, PhD, MPH; Anthony Fabio, PhD, MPH

-Applied research in broad areas of unintentional and intentional injury including but not limited to injury from motor vehicle crash, falls, natural disasters, poisoning, head trauma, criminal violence, child maltreatment, domestic violence, and treatment of injury.
+- Applied research in broad areas of unintentional and intentional injury including but not limited to injury from motor vehicle crash, falls, natural disasters, poisoning, head trauma, criminal violence, child maltreatment, domestic violence, and treatment of injury.

-Emphasis on the application of epidemiologic methods in population and clinical settings to understand key risk and prognostic factors for primary and secondary prevention of injury.
+- Emphasis on the application of epidemiologic methods in population and clinical settings to understand key risk and prognostic factors for primary and secondary prevention of injury.

-Trainees participate in academic training in injury epidemiology and/or injury prevention and control and applied research training on specific injury and violence topics using mentors from multiple disciplines in the fields of epidemiology, statistics, trauma, behavioral sciences, surgery, psychiatry, criminology, and others.
+- Trainees participate in academic training in injury epidemiology and/or injury prevention and control and applied research training on specific injury and violence topics using mentors from multiple disciplines in the fields of epidemiology, statistics, trauma, behavioral sciences, surgery, psychiatry, criminology, and others.

 MOLECULAR & GENETIC EPIDEMIOLOGY

-Faculty contact: Joseph M. Zmuda, PhD
+Faculty Contact: Joseph M. Zmuda, PhD

-Didactic and laboratory courses are offered.
+- Didactic and laboratory courses are offered.

 OBESITY & NUTRITIONAL EPIDEMIOLOGY

-Areas of research include: nutritional epidemiology, obesity epidemiology, especially optimal weight gain during pregnancy, body composition, bariatric surgery, dietary intake, supplement use and sarcopenia.
+- Areas of research include: nutritional epidemiology, obesity epidemiology, especially optimal weight gain during pregnancy, body composition, bariatric surgery, dietary intake, supplement use and sarcopenia.

-Faculty members currently working in this area include: Lisa M. Bodnar, Lora Burke (Nursing), Tina Costacou, Samar El Khoudary, Wendy C. King, Andrea Kriska, Allison L. Kuipers, Iva Miljkovic, Trevor J. Orchard, Akira Sekikawa, and Jian-Min Yuan.
+- Faculty members currently working in this area include: Lisa M. Bodnar, Lora Burke (Nursing), Tina Costacou, Samar El Khoudary, Wendy C. King, Andrea M. Kriska, Allison L. Kuipers, Iva Miljkovic, Trevor J. Orchard, Akira Sekikawa, and Jian-Min Yuan.

-Faculty contact: Caterina Rosano, MD, MPH
+Faculty Contact: Caterina Rosano, MD, MPH

-Targets the interdependent nature of clinical characterization, epidemiological methods, and multimodal assessment of disorders of the central nervous system through rigorous academic training and applied research opportunities.
+- Targets the interdependent nature of clinical characterization, epidemiological methods, and multimodal assessment of disorders of the central nervous system through rigorous academic training and applied research opportunities.

-Maximizes the potential for applied research training and for successful field placements of the trainees through multidisciplinary mentored work with leaders in the fields of epidemiology, psychiatry, neuroscience, neurology, and others.
+- Maximizes the potential for applied research training and for successful field placements of the trainees through multidisciplinary mentored work with leaders in the fields of epidemiology, psychiatry, neuroscience, neurology, and others.

-Collaborators from other departments include: Howard J. Aizenstein (Geriatric Psychiatry), James Becker (Psychiatry), Kirk Erickson (Psychology), Peter J. Gianaros (Psychology), Amy Wagner (Physical Medicine and Rehabilitation), and Meryl A. Butters (Psychiatry).
+- Collaborators from other departments include: Howard J. Aizenstein (Geriatric Psychiatry), Meryl Butters (Psychiatry), Lana Chahine (Neurology), Kirk Erickson (Psychology), Peter J. Gianaros (Psychology), Amy Wagner (Physical Medicine and Rehabilitation), Andrea L. Weinstein (Psychiatry) and Zongqi Xia (Neurology).

 PREVENTION, LIFESTYLE, & PHYSICAL ACTIVITY EPIDEMIOLOGY

-Faculty contact: Gale A. Richardson, PhD (Psychiatry)
+Faculty Contact: Gale A. Richardson, PhD

-The Psychiatric Epidemiology area of emphasis focuses on the acquisition of epidemiological, biostatistical, and psychiatric concepts and methods, and on their application to research in the field of psychiatric disorders.
+- The Psychiatric Epidemiology area of emphasis focuses on the acquisition of epidemiological, biostatistical, and psychiatric concepts and methods, and on their application to research in the field of psychiatric disorders.

-Training is accomplished through course work in epidemiology and biostatistics, and through courses in psychiatric epidemiology that were designed specifically for the area.
+- Training is accomplished through course work in epidemiology and biostatistics, and through courses in psychiatric epidemiology that were designed specifically for the area.

-The training experience includes the opportunity to work on research projects with faculty mentors who are active researchers in psychiatry and epidemiology within the Graduate School of Public Health and the Department of Psychiatry within the University of Pittsburgh School of Medicine.
+- The training experience includes the opportunity to work on research projects with faculty mentors who are active researchers in psychiatry and epidemiology within the Graduate School of Public Health and the Department of Psychiatry within the University of Pittsburgh School of Medicine.

-Faculty members currently working in this area include: David A. Brent (Psychiatry), Joyce T. Bromberger, Tammy A. Chung (Psychiatry), Mary Amanda Dew (Psychiatry), John E. Donovan (Psychiatry), Mary Ganguli (Psychiatry), Karen A. Matthews (Psychiatry), Margaret C. McDonald, Kenneth Perkins (Psychology), Gale A. Richardson (Psychiatry), and Stephen R. Wisniewski.
+- David A. Brent (Psychiatry), Natacha DeGenna (Psychiatry), Mary Amanda Dew (Psychiatry), Mary Ganguli (Psychiatry), Margaret C. McDonald, Kenneth Perkins (Psychology), Gale A. Richardson (Psychiatry), and Stephen R. Wisniewski.

 REPRODUCTIVE, PERINATAL, & PEDIATRIC EPIDEMIOLOGY